Skip to main content

 • Querying a database

-• Long-term memory stores persistent knowledge, such as user preferences or past experiences.
+• Long-term memory: Stores persistent knowledge like user preferences or past experiences

-An agent operates as a continuous feedback loop, similar to how humans approach complex problems.
-This cycle consists of three key phases:
+An agent operates as a continuous feedback loop, similar to how humans approach complex problems:

 1. Perception: Understanding the current situation and available information